 - Measurement: Track your popularity through quantifiable metrics

 Angie’s List is more valuable to roofers than a restaurant owner, for example.
 A hungry consumer is more likely to check Yelp to gauge a restaurant’s reputation, while a homeowner suffering from a roof leak will probably jump on Angie’s List first.
-Ideally, your visibility will expand across multiple directories, including Google My Business, Better Business Bureau and HomeAdvisor.
-Call (800) 353-5758 for Angie’s List citation management for roofers.
+Ideally, your visibility will expand across multiple directories, including Google My Business and HomeAdvisor.

 Do Roofing Contractor’s Need Angie’s List?